U.S. Citizenship Naturalization Civics Test Update - Breaking News Alert

 U.S. Citizenship and Immigration Services (USCIS) is updating policy guidance in the USCIS Policy Manual regarding the educational requirements for naturalization on the knowledge and understanding of the fundamentals of the history, and of the principles and form of government, of the United States (civics) under section 312 of the Immigration and Nationality Act.

-In general, applicants for naturalization must demonstrate a basic understanding of the English language and a knowledge and understanding of civics.
+In general, applicants for citizenship through naturalization must demonstrate a basic understanding of the English language and a knowledge and understanding of civics.
 Applicants have two opportunities to pass the related English and civics tests.
-USCIS has revised the tests periodically over the years, to include the last revision implemented in 2008.
+USCIS has revised the tests periodically over the years, including the last revision implemented in 2008.
 USCIS is now implementing a redesigned civics test to ensure the content remains relevant, more meaningful, and comprehensive.
 Specifically, the revised test will improve USCIS’s ability to assess applicants’ knowledge and understanding of U.S. history and civics as required by the Immigration and Nationality Act (INA).
 The new test questions were piloted in July/August of 2020.

 To ensure that applicants and community-based organizations engaged in test preparation will have sufficient time to prepare for the revised test, this update, contained in Volume 12 of the Policy Manual, becomes effective December 1, 2020, and applies prospectively to naturalization applications filed on or after that date.
 USCIS will adjudicate applications filed before the effective date based on the previous policy.
 The guidance contained in the Policy Manual is controlling and supersedes any prior guidance on the topic.